 All students are socially, emotionally, and academically prepared to reach their fullest potential.

 Communication is key to student success!
 All school information can be found on our school website, westorient.gresham.k12.or.us.
 Our weekly newsletter, Wolverine News, contains the most current information including school announcements, upcoming events, important dates, and school celebrations.
-Wolverine News is emailed to parents on Tuesday afternoons and we upload a copy under the Wolverine News link on our school website.
+Wolverine News is emailed to parents weekly and we upload a copy under the Wolverine News link on our school website.
 ParentVUE is another valuable communication tool that provides parents and guardians access to information regarding their child’s academic progress, current grades, attendance activity, and class schedules via the internet.
-You can sign up for ParentVUE during registration on August 21.
 Both Wolverine News and ParentVUE can be found on our school website.
 Don’t forget to follow us on Twitter @WOMSwolverines.